apollographql/apollo-kotlin/libraries/apollo-testing-support-internal/README.md

 # Module apollo-testing-support

-`apollo-testing-support-internal` is not published and contains internal help functions for our tests
+`apollo-testing-support-internal` is not published and contains internal helper functions for our tests